mongodb/specifications/source/server-selection/server-selection.rst

 In order to avoid generating redundant log messages where all information besides the remaining time is identical, this message MUST not be repeatedly emitted for an operation unless the topology description changes.
+The driver should only consider the topology description to have changed if:
+1. A server was added to the topology, OR
+2. A server was removed from the topology, OR
+3. The new description for a server in the topology does not equal the old description, according to the definition of
+`Server Description Equality <../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#server-description-equality>`_ in the `Server Discovery and Monitoring specification <../server-discovery-and-monitoring/server-discovery-and-monitoring.rst>`_.

 This message MUST contain the following key-value pairs: